 - Samurai tested their swords on the bodies of the enemies they killed.

 - Samurais were the trend setters of their time period.
 Everyone in the other social classes wanted to look like them and be like them.
-The topnot hairstyle was the most distinctive trend of that period.
-With the exception of Buddist monks, everyone wore the topnot to look like a samurai.
+The topknot hairstyle was the most distinctive trend of that period.
+With the exception of Buddist monks, everyone wore the topknot to look like a samurai.

 - The Darth Vader costume in Star Wars was inspired by the traditional Samurai uniform.

 Upcoming Events Surrounding the Samurai Exhibit